Ivo-Balbaert/The_Way_to_Jai/book/4_More_info_about_the_compiler.md

 ![Compiler schema](https://github.com/Ivo-Balbaert/The_Way_to_Jai/tree/main/images/compiler_schema.png)

 As we see in the diagram, Jai source code is first converted to an _abstract syntax tree_ (AST), which is then converted to an internal _byte-code_.

+The developer can modify the generated AST at compile-time(see Metaprogramming and macros ??), and can access the compiler through a _compiler message loop_ (see ??).

 ## 4.2 Internal byte-code interpreter
 Jai can run programs in its byte-code during compilation, so only at compile-time, for example with the `#run` command.
 This is possible because the compiler contains a _byte-code interpreter_.